 Classics at King's

 The Department of Classics has a track record of excellence in delivering world-class teaching and research.
-In our 2012 National Student Survery (NSS) results 91% of students said they were satisfied with teaching on the course, and we were ranked 7th in the UK by The Guardian University Guide 2015.
+In our 2013-14 National Student Survey (NSS) results 95% of students said they were satisfied with teaching on the course, and we were ranked 7th in the UK by The Guardian University Guide 2015.

-Our research has been given top ratings in the 1992, 1996 and 2001 Research Assessment Exercises (RAE), and the 2008 RAE rated 65% of our research activity is world-leading or internationally excellent.
+Our research has been given top ratings in the 1992, 1996 and 2001 Research Assessment Exercises (RAE), and the 2014 REF rated 65% of our research activity as world-leading or internationally excellent.

-We are a department of Ancient History and of Classical Art and Archaeology, as well as of Greek and Latin language, literature and thought, and Byzantine and Modern Greek Studies, with a tradition stretching back nearly 180 years, to our foundation in 1831.
-We are one of the largest and best in the country, with 250 undergraduate students and 20 full-time academic staff.
+We are a Department of Ancient History and of Classical Art and Archaeology, as well as of Greek and Latin language, literature and thought, and Byzantine and Modern Greek Studies, with a tradition stretching back nearly 180 years.
+We are one of the largest and best in the country, with 250 undergraduate students and 25 full-time academic staff.
 We are located on the historic Strand in the heart of London.

 Vibrant research community

-We have a thriving graduate community of around 50 MA and PhD students, and send our undergraduates on to careers in everything from law to broadcasting, via heritage management, publishing, teaching and accountancy, as well as to further study.
-Six different nationalities are represented among our staff, and our student body too is increasingly international at both undergraduate and postgraduate level.
-Have a look at our video introduction.
+We have a thriving graduate community of around 60 MA and PhD students, and send our undergraduates on to careers in everything from law to broadcasting, via heritage management, publishing, teaching and accountancy, as well as to further study.
+Seven different nationalities are represented among our staff, and our student body too is increasingly international at both undergraduate and postgraduate level.